Irreversible entropy production, from quantum to classical: Information-theoretic aspects

 where the functions $\mathcal{Q}(T')$ and $\mathcal{S}(T')$ are defined as

 with $C_E(T)$ being the equilibrium heat capacity of the environment.
 In these expressions $T$ is the actual initial temperature of the environment, whereas $T'$ is merely the argument of the functions.
 This bound requires only one additional piece of information; namely the environment's heat capacity $C_E(T)$.
-This is to be compared with~\eqref{info_landauer}, which requires only a single number, $T$, or with Eq.~\eqref{info_landauer_finite_d}, which requires two numbers, $T$ and $d_E$.
-Admittedly, knowing an entire function $C_E(T)$ is definitely more difficult, although the heat capacity is in general an easy quantity to measure experimentally.
-However, one can also show that the bound is always tighter than both~\eqref{info_landauer} and \eqref{info_landauer_finite_d}.
+This is to be compared with~\eqref{landauer}, which requires only a single number, $T$, or with Eq.~\eqref{info_landauer_finite_d}, which requires two numbers, $T$ and $d_E$.
+Admittedly, knowing an entire function $C_E(T)$ is definitely more difficult, although the heat capacity is in general an easy quantity to measure experimentally, even at extremely low temperatures.
+However, one can also show that the bound is always tighter than both~\eqref{landauer} and~\eqref{info_landauer_finite_d}.
+To provide an example, if we happen to have $C_E = a T$, for some constant $a$, Eq.~\eqref{info_landauer_zeroT} becomes

-The physical content of~(\ref{info_landauer_zeroT}) can be made clearer by analysing specific contexts.
-For instance, if the environment has a linear heat capacity, $C_E = a T$, where $a$ is a constant, then Eq.~(\ref{info_finiteT_QS}) yields $\mathcal{Q}(T') = \frac{a}{2} (T'^2 - T^2)$ and $\mathcal{S}(T') = a(T'-T)$.
-Inverting the latter and plugging on Eq.~(\ref{info_landauer_zeroT}) then yields

-The correction once again involves a term proportional to $\Delta S_S^2$, but with a coefficient that is temperature independent.
-Thus, in the limit $T\to 0$ the last term still survives, showing that a fundamental heat cost still remains even in this limit.
-This therefore shows that, in this case, information \emph{cannot} be erased at zero cost.
+As in~\eqref{info_landauer_finite_d}, the correction also involves a term proportional to $\Delta S_S^2$, but with a coefficient that is temperature independent.
+Thus, in the limit $T\to 0$ the last term still survives, showing that a fundamental heat cost still exists even when $T = 0$.

 Tighter bounds can also be derived when information about the $SE$ unitary $U$ and the system initial state $\rho_S$ are available~\cite{Goold2014b,Lorenzo2015,Guarnieri2017}.
 Here we review the approach in~\cite{Goold2014b}, which derives a bound using the fluctuating properties of heat.
 The key idea is to interpret the global map~(\ref{Qgen_global_map}) as a quantum channel for the environment, instead of the system, as described by the Kraus map